 In 1860, Nightingale established the Nightingale Training School to teach nurses these basic principles.
 The program included classroom lectures and practical instruction in the wards, along with two years of work experience.
 Many of the students shared their learning in other countries.

-The history of nursing and Florence Nightingale's legacy
+The History of Nursing and Florence Nightingale's Legacy

 Florence Nightingale was bedridden at age 38 from an illness contracted during the Crimean War, but she continued to write, consult with politicians and provide advice from her bed.
-She died in 1910 the age of 90, but is remembered in many ways:
+She died in 1910 at the age of 90, but is remembered in many ways:

 - The Florence Nightingale Medal for excellence in nursing is awarded every two years to nurses around the world by the International Committee of the Red Cross.